hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 \# **man tmpfiles.d**\
 Read that manpage, and then continue studying all the files.

-The systemd developers tell me that it isn\'t usually necessary to touch the systemd-tmpfiles utility manually at all.
+The systemd developers tell me that it isn't usually necessary to touch the systemd-tmpfiles utility manually at all.

 [Back to top of page](#pagetop)